This statement covers: Jet2 Plc, Jet2.com Limited, Jet2holidays Limited, Dart Leasing & Finance Limited and Jet2 Transport Services Limited.

-Dart Group plc (the ‘Group’) recognises that modern slavery and human trafficking are significant global issues presenting a challenge for businesses worldwide.
-The Group is committed to continually improving its practices to combat slavery and human trafficking.
+Jet2 plc and its group companies including Jet2holidays Limited and Jet2.com Limited (the ‘Group’) recognises that modern slavery and human trafficking are significant global issues presenting a challenge for businesses worldwide.
+The Group is committed to continually reviewing its practices to combat slavery and human trafficking.
 The Group has a zero-tolerance approach to modern slavery and is committed to acting ethically and with integrity in its business dealings.

-The Group is a Leisure Travel and Distribution & Logistics business specialising in:
+The Group is a Leisure Travel business specialising in:

-The Group has over 4,000 suppliers internationally; it encourages transparency in its supply chains and has implemented measures to mitigate the risk of slavery and human trafficking.
+The Group has over 8,000 suppliers and sources its goods and services globally; it encourages transparency in its supply chains and has implemented measures to mitigate the risk of slavery and human trafficking.

 The Group is committed to having an ongoing and open dialogue with its suppliers.
 Confirmation is requested from supplier senior management that they are satisfied that key operations (both in the UK and overseas) have suitable preventative measures in place to prevent modern slavery and, where applicable, the Group works with its suppliers to ensure robust preventative measures are in place.
 In addition, contractual terms are regularly reviewed to ensure suppliers are contractually obliged to implement and manage processes to prevent modern slavery.
 The Group continues to monitor its suppliers on an ongoing basis.

 The Group has in place the following policies reflecting its commitment to acting ethically and with integrity in all its business relationships:

 The Group identifies and mitigates the risk of slavery and human trafficking by: